CIDARLAB/clotho3/clotho3-web/README.md

         - quiz for each section
         - show how to use in search bar
     - start construction files

-- simple hint directive, use in trail hints
+    - gradeQuiz - ignore case

 - $focus
+    - move search typeout to search service?
-    - fn: show activity log
+    - fn: show activity log (use searchbar service)
     - type series of commands with break

 -searchbar updates
+    - submit posts to activity log (if not done on server)
+    - don't add to counter if activity log open
     - submit clears input
     - up key for command history
     - fix old up and down (selectAutoNext etc. -- handle empty list)

+- about page - join mailing list

 - look into including Raven + Eugene
     - Raven: jenhan's login

-- Eugene and Raven logos
+- raven logo

 - modules